 The active microwave profiling by MiRAC was complemented by the Airborne Mobile Aerosol Lidar (AMALi) system (Stachlewska et al., 2010).
-This backscatter lidar has three channels: one unpolarised channel in the ultraviolet (UV) at 355 nm and two channels in the visible spectral range at 532 nm (perpendicular and a parallel polarised).
-The backscattered intensities can be converted into attenuated backscatter coefficients, depolarisation ratio at 532 nm, and the color ratio (532 nm to 355 nm) to analyze cloud and aerosol particles.
+This backscatter lidar has three channels: one unpolarised channel in the ultraviolet (UV) at 355 nm and two channels in the visible spectral range at $532 \,\mathrm{nm}$ (perpendicular and a parallel polarised).
+AMALi consists of a Nd:YAG laser, a receiving optical system including the telescope, and opto-electrical components converting the backscattered light intensities into digital data.
+Overlap between the transmitted laser beam and the receiving telescope is achieved for ranges larger than 235 nm (Stachlewska et al., 2010).
+Data are recorded with 7.5 m range and 1 s temporal resolution, which yields a horizontal resolution of 75 m for typical aircraft speeds over ground of $270 \,\mathrm{km}\,\mathrm{h}^{-1}$ .
+To improve the signal-to-noise ratio, temporal averaging was performed.

 During ACLOUD, AMALi was installed pointing downwards (except on Flight #10 where it pointed into zenith direction) through a floor opening of Polar 5, thus, probing the atmosphere between the flight level and the surface.
 For eye safety reasons, AMALi was operated at flight levels above 2700 m only.
-Overlap between the transmitted laser beam and the receiving

-30 telescope is achieved for ranges larger than 235 m (Stachlewska et al., 2010).
-Data are recorded with 7.5 m vertical and 1 s temporal resolution.
-For consistency to the radar profiles, the AMALi data were converted into "altitude above sea level" by using the GPS altitude.
-To improve the signal-to-noise ratio, the profiles were averaged for 5 s temporal resolution, which yields a horizontal resolution of 375 m for typical aircraft speeds over ground of 270 km h-1.

-The data processing eliminated the background signal, which mainly results from scattered sun light and electronic noise.
+The data processing eliminated the background signal which mainly results from scattered sun light and electronic noise.
 Additionally, a drift of the so-called base line of each channel was corrected for.
+The backscattered intensities depend on the amount and electromagnetic properties of the scatterers.
 Neglecting aerosol extinction, the attenuated backscatter coefficients for each channel were calculated from the background-corrected signals by normalizing the measurements to a typical air density profile (Stachlewska et al., 2005).
-For the ACLOUD campaign data from the AWIPEV station in

-5 Ny-Ålesund were used (Maturilli, 2017a, b).

-The published data set provides cloud top height derived from the preliminary lidar profiles.
-Clouds below the aircraft were identified from the attenuated backscatter coefficients in the 532 nm parallel channel.
-Each height bin of the profile, which exceeds the backscatter coefficients of a reference cloud-free section by a factor of five, was labelled as cloud.
-Cloud top height was then defined as the highest altitude, which meets the above criterion for consecutive altitude bins.
-In the published data
+For the ACLOUD campaign data from the AWIPEV station in Ny-Ålesund have been used (Maturilli, 2017a, b).
+From the attenuated backscatter coefficients at the 532 nm the depolarisation ratio was calculated by dividing the values from the perpendicular and parallel channels.
+This ratio provides qualitative information on the shape of the scatterers.
+High values indicate non-spherical scatterers like ice crystals.
+Making use of the two wavelength channels, the colour ratio was calculated as the ratio of the attenuated backscatter coefficients of the 355 nm and the 532 nm parallel channel indicating the size distribution of the aerosol load.
+Clouds below the aircraft were identified in the 532 nm parallel channel by the strength of their attenuated backscatter signal.
+They were discriminated from aerosols by using a threshold value of five-times the reference value of a cloud free section of the backscatter profiles.

-10 set (Neuber et al., 2019, https://doi.org/10.1594/PANGAEA.899962), cloud tops in close distance to the aircraft (less then 100 m below the flight level) and low clouds (below 30 m above the ground) are excluded.
-Profiles of attenuated backscatter coefficients and depolarisation ratios are available on request and not yet included in the data set, because the processing of the backscatter profiles need special treatment depending on their specific application (clouds or aerosol).
+Cloud top height was determined as the highest altitude, which meets the above criterion for consecutive altitude bins.
+In the published data set (Neuber et al., 2019, https://doi.org/10.1594/PANGAEA.899962), cloud tops in close distance to the aircraft (less then 100 m below the flight level) and low clouds (below 30 m above the ground) are excluded.
+For consistency to the radar profiles, the AMALi data were converted into "altitude above sea level" by using the GPS altitude.

-3.6 Sun-photometer
+5 2.6 Sun-photometer